Aidar Battalion: Trials of prisoners of war

+Allegations and criticisms

+The Aidar Battalion, before being incorporated into the Ukrainian military, has been accused of war crimes, far-right ideology.

+Human rights violations

+In 2014, Amnesty International reported that members of the Aidar Battalion had committed war crimes during the war in Donbas.
 In July 2014, Russia began a criminal investigation of Aidar's commander, Serhiy Melnychuk, for "organizing the killing of civilians".
 Its volunteer pilot, Nadiya Savchenko, was captured by pro-Russian separatists near Luhansk, transported to Russia and charged with killing two Russian journalists.

 On 8 September 2014 Amnesty International claimed that the battalion had committed war crimes, including abductions, unlawful detention, ill-treatment, theft, extortion, and possible executions.

 On 24 December 2014, Amnesty International reported that the unit was blocking humanitarian aid from Ukraine reaching the population of the separatist-controlled areas.
 Over half the population in these areas depended on food aid.
 According to Amnesty International, the Aidar, Donbas and Dnipro-1 battalions said they are blocking the aid because they "believe food and clothing are ending up in the wrong hands and may be sold instead of being given as humanitarian aid".
 Denis Krivosheev, acting Director of Europe and Central Asia for Amnesty International, stated that starving civilians as a method of warfare is a war crime.

-In April 2015, the Ukrainian government-appointed Governor of Luhansk Hennadiy Moskal stated that Aidar battalion was "terrorizing the region" and asked Ukrainian Defense Ministry to rein in its members after a series of thefts, including ambulances and the takeover of a bread factory.
+In April 2015, the Ukrainian government-appointed Governor of Luhansk Hennadiy Moskal stated that the Aidar Battalion was "terrorizing the region" and asked the Ukrainian Defense Ministry to rein in its members after a series of thefts, including ambulances and the takeover of a bread factory.

+Far-right ideology

+Before the Unit was disbanded and formally incorporated into the military some far-right personalities joined the Battalion.
+Two Swedish neo-Nazis from the Svenskarnas parti joined Aidar in 2013 and 2014 and made headlines in the Swedish and German media, since one of the Nazis was running for a local council in elections, and the same media heavily criticized the Nazi volunteers.

+According to Huseyn Aliyev, a political scientist at the University of Glasgow, after the 2015 reorganization into the formal military, the battalion's radical right-wing ideology had "toned down", and the ideology of it along with other volunteer battalions in Ukraine was best described as "nationalist-patriotic".